 Patients who take an active role in their recovery experience the most positive results.
-This patient Orthopedic Guide is designed to give you the information needed to inform and guide you to a safe and successful surgical outcome.
+This patient Orthopedic Guide is designed to give you the information you will need to inform and guide you to a safe and successful surgical outcome.

-It's a joint effort at Baylor Orthopedic and Spine Hospital at Arlington and we appreciate the opportunity to assist you on your road to recovery, to a better tomorrow.
+It's a joint effort at Baylor Scott & White - Arlington, and we appreciate the opportunity to assist you on your road to recovery, to a better tomorrow.